 DWI Administrative Hearing Lawyer Maries County, MO.
-A DWI/DUI arrest in Maries County, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
-The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Maries County, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.
+If you’ve been arrested for DWI/DUI in Maries County, MO, your ability to drive is at stake.
+The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

 Time is critical—you have just 15 days from your arrest to request a hearing.
 Don’t delay.
 Protect your driving privileges in Maries County, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
 Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Maries County, MO DWI/DUI defense attorneys build a powerful defense for your case.